nathanwn/qkly/README.md

 ```

 - `qkly.yaml` is the configuration file for a `qkly` workspace.
 At the moment, the only thing that you can set is the port that `qkly fetch` listens on.
 An empty `qkly.yaml` file in the current directory is suffice to run `qkly fetch`.
-- `solution` is the directory where all your solutions go.
+- `solutions` is the directory where all your solutions go.
 All tasks are organised nicely into a hierarchy of judges, contests, and problem ids.
 - `templates/default` is the directory where all your template files go.
 These files will be automatically copied to each task directory on fetching with `qkly fetch`.

 The current version of the tool offers the following features:

 ### :arrow_forward: `qkly fetch`

+This command, used in combination with the browser plugin [Competitive Companion](https://github.com/jmerle/competitive-companion) (available on Firefox and Chrome), initiates a local http server to listen for POST requests from Competitive Companion to get sample test cases, create solution directories and copy all of your template files into these directories.

-This command initiates the `fetch` mode of `qkly`.
-This command could only run in the root directory of your workspace
+Note that you could only run `qkly fetch` in the root directory of your workspace.

 The general use case is as follows: